pet350/aiterm/README.md

     .
 Right pane API Interface to either OpenAI or Gemini .
 "TEE" mode that pipes the termial date into the AI pane .
-It is going to need an API Key for either OpenAI or for Gemini This is a work in progress, cyrrently version 0.4.
-Its in its infancy stage but has potetial in being a very useful tool once all the features are implimented
+It is going to need an API Key for either OpenAI or for Gemini This is a work in progress, currently version 0.4.
+Its in its infancy stage but has potetial in being a very useful tool once all the features are implimented.

+  Version 0.7.2-beta has a lot more functionallity than the before mentioned 0.4

   Build Deps
   CentOS: